 This is not a selfie, Camille had help, or at least a tripod to compose the portrait.
 Don assesses Camille’s picture.
 He muses, attractive but not glamorous.
 She looks like the outdoorsy type.

 Tycoon’s viewers respond well to good-looking want-to-be entrepreneurs as long as they are not too good-looking.
 The show is about the viewer’s dreams, and those dreams require empathy with the participant.
 Viewers are put off by someone who is too good looking because of the belief the participant will coast to success based on looks alone.

-Current Profession: Produce sowing, selection, acquisition, and packaging specialist; part-time student
+my review here Current Profession: Produce sowing, selection, acquisition, and packaging specialist; part-time student

 Work Experience: Fulfill Community Supported Agriculture contracts with sustainably grown organic products on a multi-generational family farm.

 Don smiles, Camille knows Tycoon’s demographics.
 She fit the show’s R2R protocol — Rags to Riches.
 Viewers were in love with the American dream that canonized the working person who lifts themselves to great success with a fresh idea.
 Performing hard manual labor like farm work was not a prerequisite.
 In fact, the show and its viewers have a soft spot for people who used their heads not their hands.
 Streaming the latest episode is popular on campuses across the country.
 Camille’s part-time student status combined with hard work, an icon like the family farm, and the trendiness of organic produce will play well with the Millennial and Gen Z viewership.

 Great name!
 Thought Don.
 Memorable, and, it would make an excellent episode title.
 The meat of the application followed — the pitch.
 Don read on.